Death and state funeral of George VI: Journey to London

-The body of George VI was placed in a coffin made from oak grown on the Sandringham estate.
+The body of George VI was dressed in a British Royal Navy uniform and placed in a coffin made from oak grown on the Sandringham estate.
 The coffin was laid in St Mary Magdalene Church, Sandringham where the king had worshipped while on the estate.
 On 11 February the coffin, draped in the Royal Standard on top of which his wife Queen Elizabeth had laid a wreath of flowers, was carried from the church.
 The coffin was placed onto a gun carriage of the King's Troop, Royal Horse Artillery for its journey to the nearby Wolferton railway station.
-The coffin was followed by George VI's brother Prince Henry, Duke of Gloucester and son-in-law Prince Philip, Duke of Edinburgh, on foot.
+The coffin was followed by George VI's brother Prince Henry, Duke of Gloucester and son-in-law Philip, Duke of Edinburgh, on foot.
 The new queen, Elizabeth II, her sister Princess Margaret and Queen Elizabeth The Queen Mother followed by car.
 The Sandringham estate staff and their families followed in procession part of the way and the public lined much of the route.

 Upon arrival at the station the coffin was removed from the gun carriage by eight soldiers of the Grenadier Guards and placed into a railway carriage, the same carriage that had carried the coffin of George V (the deceased king's father) for the same journey to London.
 The carriage was pulled by the LNER Thompson Class B2 locomotive 61617 Ford Castle, the usual Royal Train locomotive, class-mate 61671 Royal Sovereign being unavailable.
 The line required a reversal at King's Lynn so the locomotive was changed for BR Standard Class 7 70000 Britannia.
 The cab roofs of the locomotives were painted white for the occasion, as this is traditional for locomotives of the British Royal Train.
 Britannia arrived at London King's Cross railway station on time at 2:45 pm.